-Welcome to this Information and Library Services tutorial on APA citations.
+Welcome to this Library tutorial on APA citations.
 In it, you will learn about APA in-text and reference citations.

 The American Psychological Association developed APA citation style to help you document your sources in a research paper or other project.
 By employing APA citation style, you will give proper credit to authors whose ideas you are using in your own work.

 In a research paper, you will use two types of APA citation:

 - In-text citations are brief and appear among the sentences you write in your paper.